 Our degree provision reflects our staff teaching and research interests in sociology and anthropology and our connections to others in our School.
 This enables our degrees to be broad in scope, innovative in content and flexible through a wide range of optional modules.

-Newcastle Sociology takes approximately 80-90 undergraduate students in total each year on our single honours Sociology (L300) degree, and our joint honours Politics & Sociology (LL32).
+We offer a single honours Sociology degree (L300), and joint honours Politics and Sociology (LL32).
 We also offer two Masters programmes, one leading to a PhD.

-Like our students, we come from several national backgrounds, and our teaching and research interests reflect today’s global sociology.
-Our strengths in the core areas of sociology are evident in current topics like identity, health and illness, environmental issues, sexuality, race, and contemporary social change.
+With staff from many national backgrounds our teaching and research reflect today’s global sociology.
+Our strengths in the core areas of sociology are evident in current topics like:

-Several staff and some of our PhD students also belong to PEALS, the highly successful Policy, Ethics & Life Sciences Research Centre.
-Other Sociology staff link with the Institute of Health and Society and the Newcastle Institute for Research on Sustainability.
+Several staff and PhD students belong to the highly successful Policy, Ethics & Life Sciences Research Centre (PEALS).
+Other Sociology staff link with the Institute of Health and Society and the Newcastle Institute for Social Renewal.

-The current Head of Sociology is Dr Steph Lawler.
+The current Head of Sociology is Professor Janice McLaughlin.